 That footpath was a fully adequate graveled nature trail until the city paved it.
 They actually took a nature trail and paved it.
 Then they painted a white line down the middle.

 Why?
 The newspaper quoted the jackass responsible: "It became apparent with bikes, walkers, and dogs off leash that we need to provide people with some direction to stay to the right."
 He cited "several incidents in which loose dogs toppled bikers."

 The white line is to tell unleashed dogs which side to stay on.

-One of the steps seriously contemplated in recent years was revoking city status, giving up the charter, and reverting to a town.
+One of the steps discussed in recent years was revoking the city charter and reverting to a town.
 Given our provincialism it wasn't a bad idea.
-We elect folks to city council chosen by their attitude, not a track recerd of management.
+We elect folks to city council chosen by their attitude, not a record of management.
 In fact, management or business background usually results in a failure to win party nomination.
 The city runs well only because we use the city manager form, hiring professionals to run the place.
 The city maintains a Triple A bond rating.

-So of course some are talking of dumping that and going to the strong mayor system.
+So of course some talk of dumping that and going to the strong mayor system.
 "Replace the pro with Bozo."
 That was a plank in the 2009 GOP platform.
 Until 2013 they hadn't fielded a credible candidate in decades.

 Aside from transportation the pros do ok.
 Transportation is in a class of its own.
-This is a hard city to move cars through, and anti-vehicle Luddites in and out of government want it even worse.
+This is a hard city to move cars through, and anti-vehicle Luddites in and out of government want it that way.

 * "The name without a road."
-A vitally-needed commuter road, the Meadowcreek Parkway, has been on the drawing board for 38 YEARS with money to build it.
-It's been stalled all this time by one obstructionist city council after another that imposes new requirements when the old ones are met.
+A vitally-needed commuter parkway was on the drawing board for 38 YEARS.
+It was stalled by one obstructionist city council after another, imposing new requirements when the old ones were met.
 The county finished building their part long ago.
-The city is promising to finish the city's part by 2014.
-Or so.
+The city finished in 2015.